Lifailon/lazyjournal/README.md

 curl -sS https://raw.githubusercontent.com/Lifailon/lazyjournal/main/install.sh | bash
 ```

+> [!NOTE]
-This command will run a script that will download the latest executable from the GitHub repository into your current user's home directory along with other executables (or create a directory) and grant execution permission.
+> This command will run a script that downloads the latest version of the executable binary from the GitHub repository to the home directory along with other executable files for the current user (default path `~/.local/bin/`) and grants permission to execute it.

-### Debian / Ubuntu
+### Debian-based

-If you are using a Debian-based system, you can also use the `deb` package to manage installation and removal:
+If you are using Ubuntu or any other Debian-based system, you can also download the `deb` package to manage installation and removal:

 ```bash
 arch=$( [ "$(uname -m)" = "aarch64" ] && echo "arm64" || echo "amd64" )